Thanksgiving: one of the most important time of the year

 Amics de la Gent Gran celebrates 30 years!

 This anniversary year was marked by a very beautiful exhibition that tells five stories through photographs and texts.
-It ended with a beautiful concert by one of the oldest children's choirs in Europe, which brought together more than 1,200 people, including 800 elderly people.
+It ended with a beautiful concert by one of the oldest children's choirs in Europe, which brought together more than 1,000 people,including volunteers, donors, partners and representatives from the city and the region.
+More than 500 elderly people attended.

 It is also the year that the organization has chosen to launch its observatory of solitude, which aims to better understand the complex phenomenon of solitude in order to better comprehend the negative effects of unwanted solitude and to promote tools for its prevention.